 “I didn’t know what an entrepreneur was but the[n] when Mr. Hamilton came to West Wilkes Middle School it changed my perspective on business careers.”

-Being a mentor… allows me to empower aspiring entrepreneurs with the business tools that they need to be successful in our society.
+Being an instructor… allows me to empower aspiring entrepreneurs with the business tools that they need to be successful in our society.

 Margaret Froneberger Chief Executive Officer Brian Hamilton Foundation